 If you put a great relationship first in your thinking, then the distance issue fades.

 So, by not even starting the conversation with someone who lives a long way from you, you are saying that you would definitely rather be on your own, than make any effort to find someone who’d make you happy, purely for a short-term issue of distance!

 Think hard about that – because it is what you are saying.

-Dorothy (featured in the November issue of Cloudnine) is an extreme example of what I’m talking about.
-There is no way she’d have imagined moving, – not at her age – and certainly not across the water – way away from her home – to a completely new land.
+Dorothy (one of our members who moved to Ireland!) is an extreme example of what I’m talking about.
+There is no way she’d have imagined moving, – not at her age (in her 70s) – and certainly not across the water – way away from her home – to a completely new land.
 But when she met and fell in love with George that’s what happened.